 The bidder shall provide a complete description of and all warranties, including the warranty periods, as offered as part of the bid.

 The installation agency shall fully guarantee all work and materials for a period of one (1) year from the date of acceptance.
 Should any defects in work or materials appear within the above-mentioned time, Contractor agrees to repair or replace same without cost to the owner, as directed, immediately upon written notice of such defect from owner.
-Tripos to the jobsite shall be made without charge to the owner provided the trips relate to a specific problem related to a defect in the equipment and the improper installation.
+Trips to the jobsite shall be made without charge to the owner provided the trips relate to a specific problem related to a defect in the equipment and the improper installation.

 BACKGROUND INFORMATION